 I honestly think this is down to personal preference.
 While I think skinny pants or overly baggy pants are not very flattering, I would rather go with too baggy rather than too skinny.
 But my thing is straight, sometimes loose fits.

-It is actually way worse to hop on every single new trend, leaving the previous one behind and buying from ultra-fast fashion brands.
 Instead, try to focus on building a coherent and durable wardrobe that is not timeless for everybody but timeless for you.